michelp/pgsodium/README.md

 ## Installation

-You will need libsodium >= 1.0.12.
+You will need libsodium >= 1.0.12 and is currently tested with 1.0.16.
 If your operating system provides packages you may also need the header files typically in the '-dev' package.

-Clone the repo and run 'make install'.
+Clone the repo and run 'sudo make install'.

-pgTAP tests can be run with 'pg_prove test.sql'.
+pgTAP tests can be run with 'sudo -u postgres pg_prove test.sql'.

 ## Usage